-- i) That a system of four levels of technician be instituted (see App A) and that there should be a progression through these levels.
+That a system of four levels for technicians be instituted (see App A) and that there should be a progression through these levels.
 This will ensure some prospect of advancement and encourage technicians to remain in education.
 These levels should be (see App A for detail);

-- (1) Laboratory Assistant (This is an entry level and should be seen as a training position only).
+- i) Laboratory Assistant (This is an entry level and should be seen as a training position only).

-- (2) Laboratory Technician.
+- ii) Laboratory Technician.

-- (3) Senior Laboratory Technician.
+- iii) Senior Laboratory Technician.

-- (4) Laboratory Manager.
+- iv) Laboratory Manager.